OpenDebates/DebateWiki/README.md

-# DebateWiki
+# Debate Wiki
-A wiki that only allows valid arguments to make it into a page.
+A wiki that only allows valid arguments to make it into its pages.